How did it all start?

-We pray that we may be led by the Holy Spirit to continue to do that in the future with your support and prayers.
-We relaunched the Friend of Canaan scheme June 2012 and so far this has proved to be an encouraging base for future support.
+It is our prayer that we may be led by the Holy Spirit to continue to do that in the future with your support and prayers.
+The relaunch of the Friend of Canaan scheme in June 2012 has proved to be encouraging and has helped keep us afloat.
 Maybe you would like to consider joining this group?

-Thank you for reading our story and do contact us if we can help in anyway.
+Thank you for reading the Canaan story so far and do contact us if we can help in anyway.